tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 Speaking of TBAA, I keep coming back to [How I implement SSA form][pizlo-ssa] by [Fil Pizlo][pizlo].
 In particular, I keep coming back to the [Uniform Effect Representation][pizlo-effect] section.
 This notion of "abstract heaps" felt very... well, abstract.
+Somehow more abstract than the bitset representation.
 The pre-order and post-order integer pair as a way to represent nested heap effects just did not click.

 [pizlo]: http://www.filpizlo.com/
 [pizlo-ssa]: https://gist.github.com/pizlonator/cf1e72b8600b1437dda8153ea3fdb963